EliyahuYadegari/Advanced_Synchronization--/README.md

-# Advanced Synchronization of File Access
+# Buffered File I/O Library

-This repository contains two C programs demonstrating different approaches to synchronizing file access between multiple processes.
-These programs showcase both naive methods and more advanced locking mechanisms to handle concurrent file writes, ensuring that processes do not interfere with each other's operations.
+This repository contains a C implementation of a buffered I/O library with support for a custom flag (O_PREAPPEND) that allows writing to the beginning of a file without overriding existing content.
+Additionally, it includes functionality similar to Python's `shutil.copytree`, enabling users to copy entire directory trees, including files and subdirectories, while handling symbolic links and file permissions.

 ## Installation

-1. Clone this repository to your local machine and navigate to the project directory:
+1. Clone this repository to your local machine and enter the project directory:

     ```bash
-    cd Advanced_Synchronization
+    cd Buffered_File_IO
     ```

-2. Compile the C source files:
+2. Compile the `copytree` library:

     ```bash
-    gcc part1.c -o part1
-    gcc part2.c -o part2
+    gcc -c copytree.c -o copytree.o
+    ar rcs libcopytree.a copytree.o
     ```

-3. Set the appropriate permissions to make the compiled programs executable:
+3. Compile the main program using the copytree library:

     ```bash
-    chmod +x part1
-    chmod +x part2
+    gcc part4.c -L. -lcopytree -o main_program
     ```

+4. Compile the buffered I/O program:

+    ```bash
+    gcc -o buffered_io part3Test.c buffered_open.c
+    ```

 ## Usage

-### Part 1: Naive Synchronization

-The `part1` program uses basic synchronization techniques (`wait` and `sleep`) to manage file access between parent and child processes.
+### Running the Main Program

-1. Run the `part1` program with the following command:
+1. Execute the main program with the following command:

     ```bash
-    ./part1 "Parent message" "Child1 message" "Child2 message" 3
+    ./main_program part4 part4d
     ```

-    - **Parent message**: The message the parent process will write.
-    - **Child1 message**: The message the first child process will write.
+    - The first argument (`part4`) is the source directory to copy.
-    - **Child2 message**: The message the second child process will write.
+    - The second argument (`part4d`) is the destination directory where the content will be copied.
-    - **3**: The number of times each process will write its message to the file.

-2. The output will be saved in a file named `output.txt` in the project directory.

-### Part 2: Synchronization Lock

-The `part2` program implements a synchronization lock using a lock file to control access to the shared file, ensuring only one process writes at a time.
+### Running the Buffered I/O Program

-1. Run the `part2` program with the following command:
+1. Execute the buffered I/O program with the following command:

     ```bash
-    ./part2 "First message" "Second message" "Third message" 3 > output2.txt
+    ./buffered_io
     ```

-    - **First message**, **Second message**, **Third message**: The messages that each child process will write.
-    - **3**: The number of times each process will write its message to the file.

-2. The output will be saved in a file named `output2.txt` in the project directory.
+    - This program will perform the buffered I/O operations as defined in your `part3Test.c` and `buffered_open.c` files.

 ## Features

-- **Naive Synchronization (Part 1):** Demonstrates basic synchronization using `sleep` and `wait` to prevent interleaving of file writes by parent and child processes.
-- **Synchronization Lock (Part 2):** Implements a locking mechanism using a lock file to ensure mutual exclusion during file writes, allowing safe concurrent processing.
-- **Command Line Interface:** Easy-to-use command line interface for executing the programs with customizable input parameters.
-- **Error Handling:** Includes basic error handling for process creation, synchronization functions, and file operations.
+- **Buffered I/O:** Efficient file handling with the ability to write to the beginning of files without losing existing content.
+- **Copy Directory Trees:** Easily copy entire directory trees, preserving file permissions and handling symbolic links.
+- **Customizable:** Modify and extend the library functions to suit your specific needs.